doocs/leetcode/solution/1500-1599/1511.Customer Order Frequency/README_EN.md

 | order_date    | date    |
 | quantity      | int     |
 +---------------+---------+
-order_id is the primary key for this table.
+order_id is the column with unique values for this table.
 This table contains information on customer orders. customer_id is the id of the customer who bought &quot;quantity&quot; products with id &quot;product_id&quot;.
 Order_date is the date in format (&#39;YYYY-MM-DD&#39;) when the order was shipped.